hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 There is also an optional landing page endpoint `/hapi` that returns human-readable HTML.
 Although there is recommended content for this landing page, it is not essential to the functioning of the server.

 The five required endpoints are RESTful-style in that the resulting HTTP response is the complete response for each endpoint.
-In particular, the `/data` endpoint does not give URLs for file or links to where the data can be downloaded; instead, it streams the data contained in the HTTP response body.
+In particular, the `/data` endpoint does not give URLs for file or links to where the data can be downloaded; instead, it streams the data in the HTTP response body.
 The full specification for each endpoint is described below.

 All endpoints must have a `/hapi` path element in the URL, and only the `/info` and `/data` endpoints take query parameters: